-For service sector industries including printing firms, staffing agencies, security guard services, trucking companies and those in the healthcare industry, along with those in the government, construction and manufacturing sectors, these organizations usually bill clients on Net 15, 30, 45 and 60 day terms.
-As a result, they generate "account receivables" that end up on their balance sheets as assets.
-The issue, however, is that while the organization is awaiting payment from their clients, they have to meet payroll and cover other day-to-day operational expenses.
-So to meet daily operational challenges, an organization with outstanding receivables can use Accounts Receivable Factoring or Financing for working capital to cover costs.
+For service sectors including printing firms, staffing agencies, trucking companies, along with those in the government, construction and manufacturing sectors, these organizations usually bill clients on Net 15 - 60 day terms generating "account receivables" that end up on their balance sheets as assets.
+The issue, however, is that while the organization is awaiting payment they still have to meet payroll and cover day-to-day expenses.
+So an organization with outstanding receivables can use Accounts Receivable Factoring as a form of bridge financing.

-Purchase Order Financing is similar to Accounts Receivable Factoring and Financing, however, it's a different form of structure.
-Purchase Order Financing involves a lender advancing money against a purchase order issued by a client of the business seeking the capital.
-Once approved, the lender would draft a letter of credit and issue it to the suppliers of the business so that the business can pay for needed materials to manufacture and complete the order specified by the client.
+Purchase Order Financing is similar to Accounts Receivable Factoring, however, it involves a lender advancing money against a purchase order issued by a client of the business owner seeking capital.
+Once approved, the lender would draft a letter of credit and issue it to the suppliers of the business owner so that he/she can pay for the needed materials to manufacture and complete the order specified by their client.

 Email us at Support@1stCapitalLoans.com to begin your consultation.
 Our professionals will provide a customized package for your needs in relation to our business development solutions.
 We look forward to remaining your current or becoming your new chosen partner!